himaanix/AMPPS/README.md

 <h3>Requirements for the Graphing Functionality:</h3>

-* If the file in "data_name" is not empty, ensure that the column names and order are: "Timestamp", "BenchmarkName", "GPU", "Mean", "Min", "Max", and "Data"
+* If the file in "data_name" is not empty, ensure that the column names and order are: "Timestamp", "BenchmarkName", "GPU", "Mean", "Min", "Max", "Standard Deviation", and "Data"
 * Once the file has been populated with the data that you want graphed, you can run a graphing function.

 <h4>Using the Graphing Functionality for Other Uses:</h4>